Why We Like The Heckler Carbon CC X01 Eagle Reserve Mountain Bike

-Take your riding to new heights with Santa Cruz's first-ever e-MTB.
+Take your riding to new heights with Santa Cruz's Heckler e-MTB.
 Whether you're looking to get more mileage out of your post-work rides, or explore previously inaccessible mountain trails, the all-new Heckler opens up a whole new style of riding for those willing to embrace it.
 Using the Bronson as a starting point, Santa Cruz gives the bike 150mm of VPP rear travel, a 160mm travel fork, progressive geometry, and a SRAM Eagle drivetrain with a wide range that helps you conquer the toughest climbs without running out of gears on fast descents.
-This isn't some sluggish e-bike, it's an aggressive trail bike that pairs Santa Cruz's renowned carbon chassis with Shimano's proven electric drive system to help you ride further and faster.
+This isn't some sluggish e-bike, it's an aggressive trail bike that pairs Santa Cruz's renowned carbon chassis with Shimano's latest EP800 drive system to help you ride further and faster than ever before.

 With the Heckler, Santa Cruz wanted to make a bike that was light and agile, something that mimicked the feel of the Bronson as closely as possible.
 By using the same CC Carbon construction as their high-end mountain bikes and pairing it with a 504wh integrated battery they were able to keep the weight at about 46 pounds, putting the Heckler right up there with the lightest e-MTBs in its class.
 27.5in wheels keep things playful and maneuverable, while the 65.5-degree head angle brings confidence and stability when the trail gets rough.
 The lower-link VPP suspension balances plush bump-absorption with efficient pedaling performance, and is tuned with lower anti-squat than Santa Cruz's regular pedal bikes for a more active feel that enhances traction when you're grunting up a technical climb.
 When it comes time to go down, the suspension has the mid-stroke and bottom-out support needed to tackle repeated high-speed impacts along with bigger jumps and drops.

-The Shimano Steps E-8000 motor is compact and lightweight, but with its powerful 250-watt output you'll enjoy a serious boost to your pedaling capacity, allowing you to clear the steepest climbs without tiring out too quickly.
-There are four modes to choose from: Eco, Trail, Boost, and Walk.
+The new Shimano EP800 motor is lighter and more compact than the original motor found in the Heckler, but it also sees increased torque and smoother power delivery, allowing you to clear the steepest climbs without breaking traction.
+There are three modes to choose from: Eco, Trail, and Boost.
 Eco delivers the least amount of power and consequently the longest range.
 It's ideal for longer rides or when you're making a conscious effort to save power.
 Trail is the most usable mode for normal trail riding, progressively ramping up the power as you increase your pedaling cadence.
 Boost mode is quite powerful, providing considerable pedal-assistance for speeds up to 20mph.
-Lastly, the Walk mode is used when you're off the bike and want a little extra help pushing the bike along.
 An intuitive computer display on the handlebar lets you easily switch between these modes, and shows you the current mode as well as your speed.

-- Amplify the fun with Santa Cruz's first e-MTB
+- Amplify the fun with Santa Cruz's Heckler e-MTB

 - 150mm VPP suspension paired with a 160mm travel fork